top of page

 Why is dietary fat important?

-Other components of omega-3 fatty acid that are found in fatty fish and shellfish are called eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Fish can contain the metal mercury which acts as a toxin in the body, so choosing a good quality Omega 3 supplement, or fish lower in mercury like salmon, anchovies, herring, sardines, Pacific oysters, trout, Atlantic mackerel, and Pacific mackerel will help provide the EPA and DHA that your body needs.
+Other components of omega-3 fatty acids that are found in fatty fish and shellfish are called eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Fish can contain the metal mercury which acts as a toxin in the body, so choosing a good quality omega 3 supplement or fish lower in mercury (like salmon, anchovies, herring, sardines, Pacific oysters, trout, Atlantic mackerel and Pacific mackerel) will help provide the EPA and DHA that your body needs.

 Fat is an important component in our diet because:

-• Essential fats like Omega-3 are important for heart health and brain health.
+• Essential fats, like omega-3 are important for heart health and brain health.
 Omega-3 fatty acids may reduce inflammation throughout the body.
 Inflammation can cause damage to your blood vessels, leading to heart disease and stroke.
-Omega-3 fatty acids may benefit heart health by: decreasing triglycerides levels, slightly lowering blood pressure, reducing blood clotting that could lead to clots therefore decreasing your risk of stroke and heart attack, decreasing heart failure risk and reducing arrhythmias (Mayo Clinic 2019, September).
+Omega-3 fatty acids may benefit heart health by: decreasing triglycerides levels, slightly lowering blood pressure, and reducing blood clotting that could lead to clots therefore decreasing your risk of stroke and heart attack, decreasing heart failure risk and reducing arrhythmias (Mayo Clinic 2019, September).

 • Fat adds flavour to food by making food taste better.

-• Fat keeps you feeling satisfied longer after a meal as it helps to regulate blood sugar levels and the hormones involved in hunger and satiety.
-Fat also takes the digestive system longer to process and digest, thus also making you feel fuller longer.
+• Fat keeps you feeling satisfied longer after a meal, as it helps to regulate blood sugar levels and the hormones involved in hunger and satiety.
+Fat also takes longer to process and digest, thus also making you feel satisfied longer.

-Although fats are a healthy part of our diet, it is still important to acknowledge that only up to 10% of our fat intake should come from saturated fats.
+Although fat is a healthy part of our diet, it is still important to acknowledge that only up to 10% of our fat intake should come from saturated fat.
 Saturated fat includes foods like meat, dairy and coconut oil.
 Those monitoring their cholesterol should be mindful of their saturated fat intake.

 Check out this video for more details discussing the differences between these kinds of fats.